ricky-davis/AstroLauncher/README.md

 ## What does it do?

-1. Automatic updating of your server to the latest version!
+1. Automatic initial download and updating of your server to the latest version!
 2. Verifies your network settings to check for Port Forwarding/NAT Loopback
 3. Automatically sets up the base Config files
 4. Fixes the double server problem in the server list